UI Stead Family Children’s Hospital ranks in US News & World Report 2023-24 Best Children’s Hospitals

 in pediatric orthopedics

-The annual “Best Children’s Hospitals” rankings and ratings, now in their 16th year, are designed to assist families and their doctors in making informed decisions about where to receive care for challenging health conditions.
+The “Best Children’s Hospitals” rankings, now in their 17th year, are designed to assist families and their doctors in making informed decisions about where to receive specialized pediatric care.

 The “Best Children's Hospitals” methodology factors objective measures such as patient outcomes, including mortality and infection rates, as well as health equity and available clinical resources and compliance with best practices.
 To calculate the “Best Children’s Hospitals” rankings, U.S. News gathered relevant data from children’s hospitals in early 2022 and from pediatric physicians and other health care organizations as well as available clinical resources, compliance with best practices, and efforts to promote diversity, equity and inclusion among patients and staff in 2022.